DavidAnson/markdownlint/README.md

 See [ValidatingConfiguration.md](schema/ValidatingConfiguration.md) for ways to use the JSON Schema to validate configuration.

-For more advanced scenarios, styles can reference and extend other styles.
-The `readConfig` and `readConfigSync` functions can be used to read such styles.
+For more advanced scenarios, styles can reference and build upon other styles via the `extends` keyword and a file path or (installed) package name.
+The `readConfig` function can be used to read such aggregate styles from code.

 For example, assuming a `base.json` configuration file: